 Do I still need to fill out a form if I qualify for other benefits?

-No. If you are currently receiving food stamps, CalWORKS, KinGAP or FDPIR benefits and your information has not changed, your child automatically qualifies.
+Yes.
+Depending on your school site, you will be asked to complete a Free and Reduced Meal application form or an Alternative Income Form.
+If you are currently receiving food stamps, CalWORKS, KinGAP or FDPIR benefits and your information has not changed, your child automatically qualifies.

 Do I have to list a social security number?